sanaraya/devops-hol/Hands-on lab/Before the HOL - OSS DevOps.md

 17. When logging on for the first time you will see a prompt on the right asking about network discovery.
 Click **No**.

-18. Notice that Server Manager opens by default.
-On the left, click **Local Server**.
+18. After a few moments, notice that Server Manager opens by default.
+Close this window.

-19. On the right side of the pane, click **On** by **IE Enhanced Security Configuration**.
+19. On the right side of the pane, click **Off** next to **IE Enhanced Security Configuration**.

-20. Change to **Off** for Administrators and click **OK**.
+20. Change to **Off** for Users and click **OK**.

+### Task 2: Install Chrome

+1. While logged into **LABVM** via remote desktop, open Internet Explorer and navigate to: <https://www.google.com/chrome/>.

+2. Click the **Download Chrome** button.

+3. Press **Accept and Install** when prompted.

+4. Press **Run** when prompted to download and begin the installation.

-### Task 2: Install the MySQL Workbench
+### Task 3: Install the MySQL Workbench

-1. While logged into **LABVM** via remote desktop, open Internet Explorer and navigate to: <https://dev.mysql.com/downloads/workbench/>.
+1. While logged into **LABVM** via remote desktop, open Chrome and navigate to: <https://downloads.mysql.com/archives/workbench/>.

-    Select "Microsoft Windows" from the "Select Operating System:" dropdown and the executable package.
+    Select "Microsoft Windows" from the "Operating System:" dropdown and download the executable package.
 After the download is finished, click **Run** to execute it.

 2. Follow the directions of the installer to complete the installation of MySQL Workbench.